 The Hickok Center for Brain Injury’s Structured Day Program is designed for people over the age of 18 who have sustained a brain injury.
-Through the daily operation of the Center, members learn compensatory strategies to help build strengths in areas such as: concentration and memory, organizational skills, task completion, etc. Many participants participate in activities that require schedule planning and record keeping.
+Through the daily operation of the Center, participants learn compensatory strategies to help build strengths in areas such as: concentration and memory, organizational skills, task completion, etc. Many participants participate in activities that require schedule planning and record keeping.
 In the flexible pace of the environment, participants have time to develop functional living skills, social confidence and friendships.
 Each month, participants plan the calendar of events that include community outings, arts and crafts projects, computer activities in our state of the art computer lab, exercise in our fully equipped gym and many other activities chosen to assist and support community re-integration and independence in daily living.

-For an admission application or more information, please contact Mary Anne Price at (585) 271-8640 extension 104.
+For an admission application or more information, please contact Alexa AbuBaker, Day Program Manager, at (585) 271-8640 extension 104.